Campus Policies

 George Fox University is committed to maintaining a safe and healthy educational environment free from alcohol, drugs and tobacco.
 We have chosen to be a drug and alcohol-free institution and are committed to upholding the federal Drug Free Schools and Communities Act (DFSCA).
 The use, possession, or distribution of alcoholic beverages and illicit drugs, including marijuana, synthetic marijuana or controlled substances, or the abuse of legal substances, are prohibited on or away from campus.
 Medical marijuana, as well as recreational marijuana, whether smoked, vaporized, edible, topical, tinctures, wax, or any other form is prohibited regardless of any state's laws permitting marijuana.
 Any alcohol, drugs, tobacco, or any paraphernalia will be confiscated by University personnel and not returned to the student.

 We are a tobacco-free and smoke-free campus.
-The university prohibits smoking, including e-cigarettes/vapor cigarettes, and all forms of tobacco use or possession everywhere on-campus, as well as off-campus by students.
+The university prohibits smoking, including e-cigarettes/vapor cigarettes, products containing nicotine, and all forms of tobacco use or possession everywhere on-campus, as well as off-campus by students.

 Visitors to our campus are expected to comply with these standards.